Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose \textsc{KoaLa}, a novel model for the task of procedural text understanding. \textsc{KoaLa} solves two major challenges in this task, namely commonsense reasoning and data enrichment, using external knowledge sources.
+In this work, we propose \textsc{KoaLa}, a novel model for the task of procedural text understanding. \textsc{KoaLa} solves two major challenges in this task, namely commonsense reasoning and data enrichment, by introducing effective methods to leverage external knowledge sources.
 Extensive experiments on ProPara and Recipes datasets demonstrate the advantages of \textsc{KoaLa} over various baselines.
 Further analyses prove that both ConceptNet knowledge injection and multi-stage training contribute to the strong performance of our model.
 Given the positive results achieved by \textsc{KoaLa}, future work may focus on other issues on procedural text understanding, such as entity resolution or the implicit connection between verbs and states.